Povstalec/StargateJourney/computercraft/stargate_interface.md

 1. `boolean` Whether the Stargate is currently connected and the connection is outgoing.
 Returns `false` otherwise (the Stargate is not connected or the connection is incoming).

 **Usage**
-- Checks whether the active connection is outgoing
+- Check whether the active connection is outgoing
 ```lua
 local isDialingOut = interface.isStargateDialingOut()
 if isDialingOut then